wp-plugins/content-progress/readme.txt

 Tested up to: 4.1
 Stable tag: trunk

-Manage your work flow: mark WordPress posts and Pages as completed, partial, needing review.
-Add notes documenting editorial needs.
+Manage your work flow: mark WordPress posts and Pages as complete or incomplete, or as needing review.
+Add notes for editorial needs.

 == Description ==